PNNL-Comp-Mass-Spec/CRNT4SBML/docs/more_examples.rst

 Further Examples
 =================

-In this section we present multiple examples for the mass conservation and semi-diffusive approaches.
+In this section we present multiple examples for the mass conservation, semi-diffusive, and general approaches.
 In addition to this, we provide some examples satisfying the deficiency theorems.
 Before each example we depict the CellDesigner layout and C-graph generated using the instructions in :ref:`presentable_graph_label`.
 Those nodes that represent zero complexes are colored red while regular nodes are green.

 .. contents::